BYTE-TMU/SecureBYTE_Backend/README.md

 Notes and deprecations:
 - Security reviews are stored on the project (`projects.{project_id}.securityrev`).
-- The following submission fields are deprecated and ignored on create and update: `securityrev`, `reviewpdf`.
+- The following submission fields are deprecated and ignored on update: `securityrev`, `reviewpdf`.
 - Filenames are stored as normalized, POSIX-style relative paths (no absolute paths or `..`).

 ## API Endpoints